pulumi/pulumi-go-provider/infer/README.md

 }
 ```

-The above code is pretty strait forward.
+The above code is pretty straightforward.
 Note that we don't handle when `FileArgs.Path`
 changes, since thats not really an update to an existing file.
 Its more of a replace
 operation.
 To tell pulumi that changes in `FileArgs.Content` and `FileArgs.Force` can
 be handled by updates, but that changes to `FileArgs.Path` require a replace, we need